Bio & Incident Details

 At the conclusion of Officer Brenton's public memorial service, detectives were following up on a tip, specifically of a vehicle that matched the description of the vehicle seen at the incident, at an apartment in the city of Tukwila.
 The detectives confronted a person of interest as he stepped outside from his apartment and approached the vehicle.
 The man pulled a gun and was shot and wounded before being taken into custody.

 The 41-year-old suspect was also charged with the firebombing of Seattle police vehicles at a city maintenance facility nine days earlier.
-On July 23, 2015, he was convicted of murder, attempted murder, and arson and sentenced to life.
+On July 23rd, 2015, he was convicted of murder, attempted murder, and arson and sentenced to life.
+He died while in jail on January 18th, 2017.

 Officer Brenton had served with the Seattle Police Department for nine years and previously with the La Conner Police Department.
 He is survived by his wife, son, daughter, mother, father, step-mother, brother, and sister.
 His father and uncle are retired Seattle police officers.